 As a member of the American Society for Laser Medicine and Surgery, the American Society of Liposuction Surgery, and the American Academy of Cosmetic Surgery, Dr. Hansen is the area’s leading expert on laser technology.
 His continuous research and training in laser surgery, minimally invasive cosmetic surgery and skin care ensure that his clients are being treated by the best in the industry.

 Widely recognized as one of the safest forms of liposuction.
 It does not involve general anesthesia, and delivers the smoothest, most natural result, as it uses very small cannulas (instruments used to suck the fat).
 Local anesthetic is placed in the area to be treated.
-This makes the area numb and expanding the fat cells for easier removal.
+This makes the area numb and expands the fat cells for easier removal.
 It also minimizes post-operative bruising which is typically much more severe with traditional liposuction.
 Since very small instruments are used, only small amounts of fat can be removed with each stroke of the surgeon.
 This involves more work from the physician, but a smoother, more natural result for the patient.
 In addition, the patient experiences less trauma with the smaller instruments.

 A procedure in which Dr. Hansen uses a diluted solution of local anesthetic and other medications to fill the fatty layer of the skin before removing the excess fat.
 This causes the tissue to become swollen and firm, allowing for excellent control.
 General anesthesia is not required, eliminating potential complications.
 The result is a sculpting of bulging areas into more attractive contours.